 The utility yard would be constructed on the southern portion of the former Friendship Park and include a new water-processing plant and emergency generator system.
-North of the utility yard, GSA proposes to construct a seizure vault and 10-vehicle impound lot with fencing, lighting, and cameras.
-A parking lot for government vehicles would be located north of the seizure vault (GSA 2017a).
+North of the utility yard, GSA proposes to construct a storage building and 10-vehicle impound lot with fencing, lighting, and cameras.
+A parking lot for government vehicles would be located north of the storage building (GSA 2017a).